statease/dexpy/docs/source/example-coffee.rst

 | 23  | 3.25   | 9          | 4         | blade      | dark  |
 +-----+--------+------------+-----------+------------+-------+

 All that is left is to drink 24 pots of coffee and record the results.
+Note that, while the tables in this example are in a sorted order, the actual experiment was run in random order.
+This is done to reduce the possibility of incidental variables influencing the results.
+For example, if the temperature in the office for the first 8 runs was cold, the testers may have rated the taste higher.
+Hot coffee being more pleasing in a cold environment.
+If the first 8 runs were the only runs where amount was at its low setting, as it is in the sorted table above, we would confound the low amount effect with the effect of the cold office, and incorrectly conclude that a lower amount of coffee is better.

 +-----+------+-----+------+------+--------+------+
 | run | hank | joe | neal | mike | martin | mean |